free-doughnuts/free-doughnuts/README.md

 I believe that if we can share code, we can also share donuts.

+# A little bit about me

-# 🖥️ I'm an IT guy about 18 years, My skills are
+🖥️ I'm an IT guy about 18 years

+My skills are:

 - Aws
 - Networking